anthonylestone/anthonylestone.github.io/_pages/readinglist.md

 <b><big>2025</big><b>

 *In progress:*
-- *The Catechism of the Council of Trent* -- Pope St. Pius V et al.
-- *Backyard Meat Rabbits for Beginners* -- Ann McKenzie
+- *The Mass in Slow Motion* -- Fr Ronald Knox

 *Completed:*
 - *Genius: The Life and Science of Richard Feynman* -- James Gleick